alshdavid/onlytrades.live/README.md

 TradingView webhooks are supported.
 Just set up a trigger and paste the trigger code as the webhook body.

 Currently only v5 PineScript is supported.
-For some reason, strategies written in PineScript v6 sends broken alert IDs.
+For some reason, strategies written in PineScript v6 send broken alert IDs.

-### Security & Performance

-Everything is sandboxed and scoped.
-Bots cannot access other trader information.
-I would still recommend only trading with a demo account.

-The service is written in Rust and has a low latency link to the broker server.
-Trades are executed over a persistent socket connect to the broker and each bot has its own socket connection.